- University of Wisconsin-Eau Claire

 New Student Orientation and registration for freshmen will take place in June.
 Students who have paid their $100 enrollment deposit will receive detailed information about orientation in late March and will be able to sign up for a date in early April.
-Before you attend orientation, be sure to send a transcript for any college work in progress or completed so you can be advised appropriately for your coursework.
-Sign up for one of the required 15 one-day programs happening between June 12 and June 30!
+Before you attend orientation, be sure to send an official transcript for any college work in progress or completed so you can be advised appropriately for your coursework.
+Sign up for one of the required 15 one-day programs happening in June!

 Learn more here

 If you have taken Advanced Placement (AP) examinations, College Level Examination Program (CLEP) exams, or International Baccalaureate (IB) exams, send the official scores to the UW-Eau Claire Academic Testing office for evaluation.

 The current reciprocity agreement between Minnesota and Wisconsin enables a Minnesota resident to attend Wisconsin public institutions of higher education at rates approximating tuition prevailing in the Minnesota State University System.
 To receive this reduced tuition, apply using the Online Tuition Reciprocity Application.
 If you have questions about reciprocity, contact the Minnesota Office of Higher Education at (800) 657-3866.

 After graduation, submit an official high school transcript for a review of your senior grades and certification of graduation.
 In order to gain college credit for any college coursework taken in high school, send a final official transcript from the college/university you took the course(s) through.
 All transcripts should be sent to the Admissions Office prior to June orientation for best advising.
 Altering or failing high school or college coursework could result in cancellation of your admission.
 For a look at how credits will transfer, visit our Transfer Credit Wizard.